awslabs/aws-sdk-ios-samples/S3TransferUtility-Sample/Swift/README.md

 1. Create an Amazon S3 bucket.
 (For details on creating a bucket in the Amazon S3 console, see [Create a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).)

-1. Upload a image in the bucket.
-Open `Constants.m` or `Constants.swift` and update the following lines with the appropriate constants:

-	Swift

-        let S3BucketName: String = "YourS3BucketName"

-	Objective-C

-        NSString *const S3BucketName = @"YourS3BucketName";
-        NSString *const S3DownloadKeyName = @"YourDownloadKeyName";

 1. This sample requires Cognito to authorize to Amazon S3 in order to access the bucket.
 Use Amazon Cognito to create a new identity pool:
 	1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), press the `Manage Federated Identities` button and on the resulting page press the `Create new identity pool` button.
 	1. Give your identity pool a name and ensure that `Enable access to unauthenticated identities` under the `Unauthenticated identities` section is checked.
 This allows the sample application to assume the unauthenticated role associated with this identity pool.
 Press the `Create Pool` button to create your identity pool.